D0NU7-H0G/Web-Crawlers/README.md

 ## Game goal

 This game is a web based dungeon crawler game.
 As you visit new websites, there is a new "room" to fight in.
 Each visit to that website earns the owner of that website some gold.
 When you visit a website that another person owns, you can steal it from them - if you beat them of course.
-Gold can be used to buy new defences, health potions, or can be saved up to buy a big item, etc. Want to design a top down map - kind of like most .io games.
+Gold can be used to buy new defences, health potions, or can be saved up to buy a big item, etc. Want to design a top down map - the POV like most .io games.

 ## Game controls